AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 **Important note**: Android Studio users, in order to activate the plugin (or any paid plugin), you need to install a plugin first:<https://plugins.jetbrains.com/plugin/13407-jetbrains-marketplace-licensing-support>.

 -----

-## Tab Settings
+## Tab settings

-**Q**: The Tab Height feature is cool in the editor, but I'd rather leave other tabs untouched.

-**A**: Me as well.
-Unfortunately currently the setting that sets the tab height is shared between all tabs in the SDK, and there is no way to distinguish between them currently.
-Maybe in the future if JetBrains agrees to allow more customization natively.

-**Q**: Why limiting the thickness or the tab height?
+**Q**: Why limit the thickness or the tab height?
 I want to have 10 in thickness and 100 in tabs!!!

 **A**: Because allowing values past these limits would make the UI ugly or worse, crash it.
 If you have a good reason to want it anyway, you can open an issue on GitHub with why you would want that.